mdn/content/files/en-us/web/api/speculation_rules_api/index.md

   - `about:` URLs, including `about:blank` and `about:srcdoc`
 - Session storage: {{domxref("Window.sessionStorage")}} can be used, but the behavior is very specific, to avoid breaking sites that expect only one page to access the tab's session storage at a time.
 A prerendered page therefore starts out with a clone of the tab's session storage state from when it was created.
 Upon activation, the prerendered page's storage clone is discarded, and the tab's main storage state is used instead.
 Pages that use session storage can use the {{domxref("Document.prerenderingchange_event", "prerenderingchange")}} event to detect when this storage swap occurs.
 - {{domxref("Window.print()")}}
-- Workers: Workers can be used, but their execution is deferred until the prerendered document is activated
+- Dedicated/shared worker scripts are loaded, but their execution is deferred until the prerendered document is activated.
+- Cross-origin {{htmlelement("iframe")}} loads are delayed while prerendering until after the page is activated.

 ## Interfaces